sezanzeb/input-remapper/readme/usage.md

 ## Writing Combinations

-You can write `control_l + a` as mapping, which will inject those two keycodes into your system on a single key press.
+You can write `Control_L + a` as mapping, which will inject those two keycodes into your system on a single key press.
 An arbitrary number of names can be chained using ` + `.